Psychotherapist, Integrative Counsellor, Hypnotherapist and Pranic Healer

 Relaxation techniques can be dated back as far as 2000 B.C.
 Whilst during hypnosis the client experiences extreme relaxation as part of the technique for achieving hypnosis, the main difference is that during hypnosis we obtain a state that exhibits selective attention, increased suggestibility and a special state of consciousness.
-The process is also accompanied by beneficial suggestions that are focussed totally on the change that the client is looking is looking for.
+The process is also accompanied by beneficial suggestions that are focused totally on the change that the client is looking is looking for.

 To understand the benefits of relaxation you must consider that we have some 400 voluntary skeletal muscles which are basically layers of fibres that a bundled together and connected to the nervous system by nerve endings that instigate the contraction and relaxation of the muscle.
 In modern society we have acquired a growing problem in that many of our muscles are remaining in a chronic state of contraction due to the stress we are living under.
 They do not receive the relax message from the nervous system as we continue to work and live in a permanent state of tension, often found in the back or shoulders.

 I begin hypnosis by using a Progressive Muscle Relaxation (PMR) Technique which alone reduces anxiety.
 Research has shown relaxation to be the 'strongest and most powerful treatment for psychosomatic complications including anxiety'.
 This is because we produce certain chemicals in the relaxation state that 'modify injuries' and 'discharge poisons' as well as allowing more 'increased useful output' and improved thinking ability.